Vivaldi (Web Browser)

 Beyond Web Pages

 Vivaldi has continued to maintain an actual internet suite, including mail, calendar, and newsfeeds (RSS/Atom).
-I havenât used these as much as I have used the web part, but I can add a few notes.
+I havenât used these as much as I have used the web browser, though.

 Feeds: Even if you donât have the full suite enabled, itâll show a human-readable version of feeds you might click on.
 If you do, you get a familiar feed reader app similar to NetNewsWire or Liferea.